openvinotoolkit/openvino/docs/MO_DG/IR_and_opsets.md

                     ...
 ```

-The attributes `type="Parameter"` and `version="opset1"` in the example above mean "use that version of operation `Parameter` that is included into the operation set `opset1`".
+The attributes *`type="Parameter"`* and *`version="opset1"`* in the above example mean "use that version of operation *`Parameter`* that is included into the operation set *`opset1`*".

 When a new operation set is introduced, the significant part of the operations remains unchanged and it is just aliased from the previous operation set within a new one.
 The goal of operation set versions evolution is adding new operations, and probably changing of small fraction of existing operations (fixing bugs and extending semantics).
-However such changes affect only new versions of operations from a new operation set, while old operations are used by specifying an appropriate `version`.
+However such changes affect only new versions of operations from a new operation set, while old operations are used by specifying an appropriate *`version`*.
-When the old `version` is specified, the behavior is kept unchanged from that specified version to provide the backward compatibility with older IRs.
+When the old *`version`* is specified, the behavior is kept unchanged from that specified version to provide the backward compatibility with older IRs.

-A single `xml` file with IR may contain operations from different opsets.
+A single *`xml`* file with IR may contain operations from different opsets.
-An operation that is included into several opsets may be referred to with `version` which points to any opset that includes that operation.
+An operation that is included into several opsets may be referred to with *`version`* which points to any opset that includes that operation.
-For example, the same `Convolution` can be used with `version="opset1"` and `version="opset2"` because both opsets have the same operations `Convolution`.
+For example, the same *`Convolution`* can be used with *`version="opset1"`* and *`version="opset2"`* because both opsets have the same operations *`Convolution`*.

 ## How to Read the Specification